Bam Margera

-Brandon "Bam" Margera (/mɑrˈdʒɛərə/ mar-JAIR-ə; born September 28, 1979) is an American former professional skateboarder, stunt performer, television personality, and filmmaker.
-He rose to prominence in the early 2000s as one of the stars of the MTV reality stunt show Jackass and subsequent sequels.
-He also created the Jackass spin-off shows Viva La Bam, Bam's Unholy Union, Bam's World Domination, and Bam's Bad Ass Game Show, and co-wrote and directed the films Haggard and Minghags.
+Brandon Cole "Bam" Margera (/mɑrˈdʒɛərə/ mar-JAIR-ə; born September 28, 1979) is an American former professional skateboarder, stunt performer, television personality, and filmmaker.
+He rose to prominence in the early 2000s as one of the stars of the MTV reality stunt show Jackass and subsequent films.
+He also created the spin-off shows Viva La Bam (2003–2006), Bam's Unholy Union (2007), Bam's World Domination (2010), and Bam's Bad Ass Game Show (2014), and co-wrote and directed the films Haggard (2003), and Minghags (2009).

+Since the mid-2000s, Margera has struggled with alcoholism and subsequent legal troubles.
+Following the death of childhood friend Ryan Dunn and the end of his television projects in 2011–12, Margera's drinking and drug use intensified.
+In 2020, he was fired from the production of Jackass Forever (2022) due to his drug and alcohol issues.